lerer-veracode/Veracode-manual-for-GitHub/README.md

 #### Script
 The basic script for Agent-Based SCA CLI (Command line interface) is documented [at the Veracode help center](https://help.veracode.com/r/Using_the_Veracode_SCA_Command_Line_Agent)

-The basic form on a PC using cURL is usually the simplest way to be use in a CI workflow.
+The basic form on a PC using cURL is also the simplest way to be use in a CI workflow.

 `curl -sSL https://download.sourceclear.com/install | sh`

-As all of our integrations, more advanced scan options are documented across our [help center](https://help.veracode.com/r/c_sc_agent_usage)
+As all of our integrations, more advanced scan options are documented in our [help center](https://help.veracode.com/r/c_sc_agent_usage)

 For Agent-Based SCA (security scanning of 3<sup>rd</sup> party components) solution we have a very simple script which can easily put in a workflow.